 - When you add new plants, trees, or other vegetation, select drought-tolerant or native/adapted plants that require little, if any, irrigation.
 To get information on how to choose the best plants for your area, click here.

-- Putting mulch (including raked leaves or wood chips) on your garden or landscaped areas can help the soil retain moisture longer.
+- Putting mulch (including fallen leaves or wood chips) on your garden or landscaped areas can help the soil retain moisture longer.

-- Turf grass typically requires much more water than groundcover or shrubs, so the less lawn area you have, the less irrigating you will need to do.
-If adding or reseeding grass areas, select a drought-tolerant grass variety or consider replacing the grass area with groundcover.
+- Turf grass typically requires much more water than groundcover or shrubs, so the less lawn area you have, the less watering you will need to do.
+If adding or reseeding grass areas, select a drought-tolerant, native grass variety or consider replacing the grass area with groundcover or native plants.
 As an added bonus, most types of groundcovers and some types of grasses will only grow a few inches tall, so they would rarely if ever need to be mowed.

 - If you are installing an irrigation system, choose a high-efficiency irrigation system.
 Drip, micro, and bubbler irrigation systems are more efficient than spray or sprinkler irrigation, because they deliver water directly to plants’ roots, minimizing evaporative water loss.
 If you use a hose to water, use a shut-off/trigger nozzle on it so that the hose doesn’t continue to run when it isn’t aimed at the plants to be watered.